Allocations

 An area of land or habitat designated to create or enhance habitats for wildlife, leading to a measurable increase in biodiversity.
 Only sites listed on the BGS Register are eligible for this designation.

-The Biodiversity Gain Site Register Regulations 2024
+See The Biodiversity Gain Site Register Regulations 2024.

 Condition